PhilipOyelegbin/cloud-projects/cloud-devops/Readme.md

 ### **Outcome**

-By the end of this structured program, the intern will have:
+By the end of this structured program, you will have:

 ✅ Hands-on experience with major cloud providers.
 ✅ Built and deployed cloud infrastructure using Infrastructure as Code (IaC).